 For more details read the General Information booklet (pdf 289KB) to help answer further questions about TTSS.

-To apply for TTSS, enter your details to the Application Form (pdf 502KB), and provide the application to your medical practitioner or treating specialist for completion.
-Once complete be sure to sign and date the form and then mail it to TTSS at the address provided.
+To apply for TTSS, enter your details in the Application Form (pdf 502KB), and provide the application to your medical practitioner or treating specialist for completion.
+Once complete, sign and date the form and then mail it to TTSS at the address provided.

 To request an application form be sent to you by mail, call TTSS on 1800 623 724 (toll free).

 To order a new book of travel dockets use the green reorder form provided in the middle of the travel docket book, or download Reorder TTSS Travel Dockets (pdf 470KB) and send the completed reorder form to the address provided.